meltyourface/blank/posts/Magical-effects/The-Order-of-Ethereal-Luminescence-A-Cosmic-Guild-of-Magic/index.md

 5. Aesthetic:

-The ceremonial garbs of the order include flowing white robes adorned with silver embroidery portraying cosmic scenes: constellations, galaxies, and nebulae.
+**The ceremonial garbs of the order include flowing white robes adorned with silver embroidery portraying cosmic scenes**: constellations, galaxies, and nebulae.
 As members advance in rank, their garments become increasingly ornate, with Council Members donning additional accessories like amulets and crowns.

 The emblem of the OEL is a crescent moon, surrounded by a ring of twinkling stars, which represents their spiritual connection to the cosmos.
 Their headquarters, The Celestial Spire, is a towering obsidian structure, shaped like a tall, slender star with crystalline windows that refracts sunlight into prismatic rainbows.
 Rooms within are dedicated to specific cosmic entities and are designed with astronomy and the cosmos in mind.